PhD in management

 • Benefit from seminars and workshops delivered by world-class academics.

-• Join a triple-accredited business school (EQUIS, AACSB, AMBA) ranked among the Top 10 in France for international attractiveness and the quality of its Faculty.
+• Join a French triple-accredited business school (EQUIS, AACSB, AMBA) for international attractiveness and the quality of its Faculty.

 Programme

-The PhD programme has a standard duration of 36 months for full-time students.
+The PhD in management programme has a standard duration of 36 months for full-time students.
 It is structured around methods and specialised courses as well as various formats to acquire the best academic skills.

 Foundation and two methods courses